Etruscan origins: Archeological evidence and modern etruscology

-A 2012 survey of the previous 30 years’ archaeological findings, based on excavations of the major Etruscan cities, showed a continuity of culture from the last phase of the Bronze Age (12th–10th century BC) to the Iron Age (9th–8th century BC).
+A 2012 survey of the previous 30 years' archaeological findings, based on excavations of the major Etruscan cities, showed a continuity of culture from the last phase of the Bronze Age (12th–10th century BC) to the Iron Age (9th–8th century BC).
 This is evidence that the Etruscan civilization, which emerged around 900 BC, was built by people whose ancestors had inhabited that region for at least the previous 200 years, as has also been confirmed by anthropological and genetic studies.
 Based on this cultural continuity, there is now a consensus among archeologists that Proto-Etruscan culture developed, during the last phase of the Bronze Age, from the indigenous Proto-Villanovan culture, and that the subsequent Iron Age Villanovan culture is most accurately described as an early phase of the Etruscan civilization.
+According to Renato Peroni, a prominent archaeologist specializing in the prehistory and protohistory of Italy and an advocate for the autochthonous origins of the Etruscans, the archaeological continuity in Etruria can be traced back at least to the Bell Beaker culture.
+A significant discontinuity is recorded only during the transition from the Chalcolithic to the Bronze Age (2300–1000 BC).
+From 2300 BC onward, Etruria exhibits substantial settlement continuity.
+During this period, a constellation of local groups, all broadly associated with the Bell Beaker tradition, is already discernible in Tuscany and adjacent regions.

 It is possible that there were contacts between northern-central Italy and the Mycenaean world at the end of the Bronze Age.
 However, contacts between the inhabitants of Etruria and inhabitants of Greece, Aegean Sea Islands, Asia Minor, and the Near East are attested only centuries later, as well as those with the Celtic world, when Etruscan civilization was already flourishing and Etruscan ethnogenesis was well established.
 The first of these attested contacts relate to the Greek colonies in Southern Italy and the Nuragics and Sardo-Punics in Sardinia, and the consequent orientalizing period.